 Chief Kelley is a Lifelong Montgomery County resident who grew up in old Garrett Park.
 He went to Good Counsel High School and then graduated from Mount Saint Mary’s University with a degree in Business Administration.

-He has lived in the greater Olney area since 1988 and has four grown children and six grandchildren.
+He has lived in the greater Olney area since 1988 and has four grown children and seven grandchildren.

-Chief Kelley has been a Firefighter/EMT volunteer in Montgomery County since 1974, and a Member of Sandy Spring VFD since 1994; he has been Fire Chief since 2013.
+Chief Kelley has been a Firefighter/EMT volunteer in Montgomery County since 1974, and a Member of Sandy Spring VFD since 1994; he has been Fire Chief of the SSVFD from 2013 to 2019.

 He is a retired Administrative Officer from Kensington Fire Department where he served from 1984-2014.
 In 2012, he was appointed by the County Executive to the Montgomery County Fire & Emergency Services Commission.